varnish/libvmod-memcached/README.rst

 Optionally you can also set the vmod install directory by adding `VMODDIR=DIR` (defaults to the pkg-config discovered directory from your Varnish installation).

+The `configure` script uses `pkg-config` to find the libmemcached library.
+You may specify the `pkg-config` binary by setting the `PKG_CONFIG` option.
+If you do not wish to use `pkg-config`, you may set `LIBMEMCACHED_CFLAGS` and `LIBMEMCACHED_LIBS` as necessary to compile and link with libmemcached.

 Make targets: